MOTOR MAIDS, INC.

 - Management and access administration of the member database.

 It shall be the duty of the District Directors to cover all events possible in their districts, to meet all members in their district, to arrange sectional meetings whenever possible and in general, promote interest in the club and endeavor to get women interested in owning and riding motorcycles of their own.
 She shall notify the Membership Secretary of the death of a member or the member’s immediate family.

 The duties of the Executive Board shall be to control club affairs.
 It shall act in all matters for the club unless otherwise directed by the membership.
 All matters shall be decided by a two-thirds majority vote of the Executive Board members present at an Executive Board meeting.

-The Membership Board shall be comprised of six unidentified members, appointed by the President, who will serve a one year term, beginning in January.
-They shall investigate new members as needed, vote on them when necessary, and recommend the sending of warning letters to members whose conduct reflects unfavorably upon the club, or for any other reason.
+The Membership Board will be comprised of six (6) unidentified members, appointed by the President, who will serve a one-year term, beginning in January.
+They will review rejoining members, vote on them when necessary, and review cases and actions referred to the Membership Board by the Executive Officers.

 It is the duty of the Officers to voice the opinions of the majority of the membership and to refrain from voicing personal opinions, which may be contrary to that of the majority.
 The Officers shall promote club interest at all times.
 They shall avoid becoming involved in any discussion regarding brand of motorcycles, as the club is impartial as to make of motorcycle.
 This shall apply whenever acting in the name of, or representing, Motor Maids, Inc.